dogokit/dogokit-beagle/README.md

 ## Concept

-Some reasons of making and using this template kit.
+Some reasons for making and using this template kit.

 - Create a new [Remix](https://remix.run) app or existing one with multiple features quickly